Main Content

 The Curry Combs are the oldest horse club in Monmouth County, beginning in 1971.
 They focus on English horse riding and emphasize teaching horse science to members.
 The club meets the 2nd Thursday of every month from 7 to 8:30 p.m. at the Monmouth County Agriculture Building in Freehold.
 When it gets warm enough, members of Curry Combs will also meet at a horse barn to engage in hands-on activities.
 They compete in shows and learn from guest speakers about horse vets/dentists, nutrition and feed, first aid, etc.

-Hearts and Horseshoes (Horse)
+Hearts and Horseshoes 4-H Club (Horse)

 Grades K-13